doctrine-extensions/DoctrineExtensions/README.markdown

 - Sluggable
 - Timestampable
 - Loggable

-All these extensions can be nested together.
-And most allready use only annotations without interface requirement to not to aggregate the entity itself and has implemented proper caching for metadata.
+- Sortable

+All these extensions can be nested together and mapped in traditional ways - annotations, xml or yaml

-**Notice:** extension tutorial on doctrine blog is outdated.
+**Notice:** extension tutorial on doctrine blog is outdated, most recent documentation is in **doc** directory.
 There is a post introducing to these extensions on [doctrine project](http://www.doctrine-project.org/blog/doctrine2-behavioral-extensions "Doctrine2 behavior extensions")

 You can test these extensions on [my blog](http://gediminasm.org/test/ "Test doctrine behavior extensions").